 Mutual Fund Assets Market Share

-- European funds account for 22%, with Germany and France being key contributors.
+- European funds represent an estimated 20% of the global market share, with Germany and France as leading contributors.

-- ETFs now account for 25% of the global mutual fund market, reflecting their popularity among retail and institutional investors.
+- ETFs make up about 25% of the global mutual fund space, favored by both retail and institutional investors.

-- Sustainable funds make up 10% of the total market, showing strong demand for ethical investments.
+- Sustainable funds represent close to 10% of total assets, reflecting continued demand for ESG options.

 Fund Categories and Asset Allocation